-3. Faculty must assign to students and incorporate into their General Education courses significant non-textbook readings.
-As the readings assigned vary from dense research articles to comparatively lighter popular books, the number of pages assigned should provide students an opportunity for sustained reading that enhances their command of language, rhetoric, and argumentation.
+Faculty must assign to students and incorporate into their GE courses significant non-textbook readings to provide students an opportunity for sustained reading that enhances their command of language, rhetoric, and argumentation.

-4. A course may only use prerequisites which are also in General Education, though courses may require work normally completed in high school to meet CSU admission requirements.
+A course may only use prerequisites which are also in GE, though courses may require work normally completed in high school to meet CSU admission requirements.

-5. The General Education Writing Requirements must be integrated into each course.
+The GE Writing Requirements must be integrated into each course.

+Courses must be taught at least once in four consecutive semesters or be dropped from the list of GE offerings.

+Courses must be submitted for review every five years or be dropped from the list of GE courses.

+When proposals are rejected by the General Education Committee written reasons will be provided.

-B. Criteria Applying to Integration Upper Division Courses of Areas B, C, and D
+Characteristics of GE Upper Division Integration Courses (Areas IB, IC and ID)

-These courses are designed to provide opportunities for the student to discover a variety of ways in which specific areas of human knowledge are related.
+These courses are designed to provide opportunities for students to discover a variety of ways in which specific areas of human knowledge are related.

 All upper division Integration courses must:

-1. Be congruent with an Area (B, C, or D) goal, as well as the appropriate subarea purpose, objective(s) and specification(s).
+Be congruent with an Area (B, C, or D) goal, as well as the appropriate subarea goals, specifications and learning outcomes.

-2. Be integrative, aiming toward a genuine appreciation of the linkages among subareas as well as the area goal.
+Be integrative, aiming toward a genuine appreciation of the linkages among subareas as well as the area goal.

-3. Be taken outside the student's major department unless the course is part of an interdisciplinary package between two or more areas.
+Be taken outside the student's major department unless the course is interdisciplinary involving more than one Department.

-4. Have a 2,000 word iterative writing requirement.
+Characteristics of GE Upper Division Integration and Multicultural International Courses (Areas IB, IC, ID and MI)

-5. Be limited to the maximum enrollment allowed for lecture/discussion classes but not to exceed 50 students in any section.
-Exceptions may be granted by the General Education Committee in consultation with the appropriate departments if:
+Be limited to the maximum enrollment allowed for lecture/discussion classes but not to exceed 50 students in any section.
+Exceptions may be granted by the GE Committee in consultation with the appropriate departments if:

 a.
-A larger class can be shown to satisfy the goals and objectives of upper division General Education,
+A larger class can be shown to satisfy the goals, specifications, and learning outcomes of upper division GE,

 b.
 The larger class size will not create an imbalance in the distribution of enrollment in an area that adversely affects the other participating courses in the same area (for example, by decreasing their enrollment so that their contribution to the area is incidentally reduced),

 c.
-The exception must be renewed every two years to ensure that the General Education Committee has the opportunity to gauge the impact of large sections on the area.
+The exception must be renewed every two years to ensure that the GE has the opportunity to gauge the impact of large sections on the area, based on assessment of student learning data provided by the Department, School or College.

-6. Be taught at least once in four consecutive semesters or be dropped from the list of General Education upper division Integration offerings.

-7. Be submitted for review every five years or be dropped from the list of General Education courses.

-Note: A student must satisfy at least one subarea before receiving credit for an upper division course in the parent area.

-C. Area Enrollment Management Criteria
+Area Enrollment Management Criteria

 The following ensures that area offerings maintain a breadth of alternatives:

-1. Courses should be offered in a sufficient balance within each area (B, C, D and E) so that students have a choice among a solid range of courses in each area.
-The distribution of course sections and enrollment in sections of each area shall be monitored by the General Education Committee.
+Courses should be offered in a sufficient balance within each area (B, C, D and E) so that students have a choice among a solid range of courses in each area.
+The distribution of course sections and enrollment in sections of each area shall be monitored by the GE Committee.

-2. School curriculum committees, school deans, and the Provost or Provost’s designee shall support the goals of breadth in each area by assuring that no individual course is offered with sufficient frequency (for example, through a large number of sections or multiple sections of large classes) as to dominate the enrollment in the area.
+School or College curriculum committees, deans, and the Provost or Provost’s designee shall support the goals of breadth in each area by assuring that no individual course is offered with sufficient frequency (for example, through a large number of sections or multiple sections of large classes) as to dominate the enrollment in the area.

-3. If necessary to restore enrollment diversity in an area, upon the recommendation of the General Education Committee, schools that allow multiple sections of a course to dominate the distribution of enrollment in an area may be restricted by the Provost or Provost’s designee with regard to the number of sections they may conduct.
+If necessary to restore enrollment diversity in an area, upon the recommendation of the GE Committee, schools or Colleges that allow multiple sections of a course to dominate the distribution of enrollment in an area may be restricted by the Provost or Provost’s designee with regard to the number of sections they may conduct.

-Approved by Academic Senate 12/1/97